mikepal2/snap-cli/README.md

 ```

 ## Root command
 The [root command](https://learn.microsoft.com/en-us/dotnet/standard/commandline/syntax#root-commands) is executed if program invoked without any known commands on the command line.
 If no handler is assigned for the root command, the CLI will indicate that the required command is not provided and display the help message.
 To assign a handler method for the root command, use the `[RootCommand]` attribute.
 Its usage is similar to the `[Command]` attribute, except that you cannot specify a command name.
+There can be only one method declared with `[RootCommand]` attribute.

 The description for the root command essentially serves as the program description in the help output, as shown when program is invoked with the `--help` parameter.
 If the root command is not declared, SnapCLI will use the assembly description as the root command description.